Skip to content

 185. Own grievance or complaints system open to all stakeholders?

-The company adheres to these criteria through the RSPO Principles and Criteria 2018.
+The company adheres to this criteria through the RSPO Principles and Criteria 2018.
 Full points have therefore been awarded on the basis of the company's RSPO-certified landbank (>75%) and a further commitment to be 100% certified within 5 years.
 The company has a grievance mechanism open to all stakeholders.

 • Y